 As in almost all direct sales, salesmen started with lists of names and addresses obtained from telephone books, a recent census, directories and other sources through subscriptions.
 They determined where to focus their sales efforts, and pursued their target market systematically.
 For example, if the family’s name came from a church directory, the more likely the instrument of choice would be the piano, and sometimes the studio could move a student to the organ, as well.
 If the family had an Italian, Polish or Eastern European name, perhaps another instrument would be a better fit.
 So, for a Lynwood, California family named Yankovic, a name already associated with the accordion (Frankie Yankovic), it was highly probable that a child in that household, in time, would be a student of the accordion.

 Alfred was a very smart boy.
 He was enrolled in elementary school one year early and was found to be gifted and allowed to skip the second grade.
 One day, when Alfred was six or seven years old and already a third grader, a salesman came to their door and impressed upon Nick and Mary Yankovic that their only child should take music lessons at the studio.
 His parents thought it would be a good idea for Alfred to learn to play the accordion because, just as it had for the unrelated Frankie Yankovic, it might lead to something for their boy.
 But, neither one could have foreseen that their son would seize this opportunity to completely reinvent Alfred Yankovic as “Weird Al” and would become an enormously successful entertainer, music satirist, songwriter, record producer, actor, music video director, film producer , and children’s book author.
-In fact, accordionist Debra Peters reminds us that Al Yankovic is the ONLY accordionist alive today that is so recognizable that he can be considered a “household name” in North America and perhaps throughout much of the English speaking world.
+It is likely that Al Yankovic is the only accordionist alive today that is so recognizable that he can be considered a “household name” in North America and perhaps throughout much of the English speaking world.

 Yankovic made his first career decision when he decided to write a song about his family car, a Plymouth Belvedere and called it “Belvedere Cruisin'”.
 He taped the song, and gave the crudely recorded demo to his idol, Dr. Demento(Barry Hansen), when the radio show host visited Lynwood High School in Alfred’s senior year.
 Hansen liked it and played it on the air during The Dr. Demento Show.
 It turned out to be a breakthrough move for Alfred.